 you are using a captcha or something similar that restricts the access, for example by using reCAPTCHA

-– The wp-admin not directly accessible (Clef), or because the website access has been limited through the .htaccess (the Authentification Required popup)
+– The wp-admin not directly accessible, or the website access has been limited through the .htaccess (the Authentification Required popup)

 Once you found why it is not working, you need to find an alternative to do what you need.
 If it is a security plugin or else, you need to check with them how to keep have the WP REST API enabled.